evryn/laravel-toman/docs/README.md

 ## Elegant API

 APIs are pretty much easy to use!
-Requesting a new payment and verifying it will add <170 characters to your codebase! 😎
+Requesting a new payment and verifying it will add ~10 lines to your codebase! 😎

 ## Supports Multiple Gateways